twei7/seaf-share/README.md

 Download/upload shared file or directory from/to Seafile shared link without using the web browser.

 # Features
-- Support the download and upload shared link
+- Support download and upload shared link
-- Support the password protected link
+- Support password protected link
-- Support the link for a single file or directory
+- Support link for a single file or directory

 # Dependency
 - For Ubuntu 16.04